enupal/docs/docs/stripe-payments/cart/overview.md

 The Cart API is used to interact with a cart during a customer's session; and provides you the quickest way to build conversion-optimized final checkout page, hosted on [Stripe Checkout](https://stripe.com/docs/payments/checkout).

-The following Cart API endpoints are available:
+The following Cart API endpoints are available to retrieve, add, update, clear items, and checkout the Cart:

 ```php Endpoints
 GET  /enupal-stripe/cart